talniv/LinKs/User Generated Cyberlaw.md

         2.

 ### Use Cases
+#### Public Repo for participation.
+Decisions of merge.
+The Wikipedia decision process.
+EPA and what's considered a legitimate notice period for a regulatory agency's regulatory decisions

+### What can the OSP do?
+Suggest a range of policies.
+Explain the stakes for each.
 #### Government agency requests for user information
 this will buttress the rights of OSPs in front of government.